Batched Single-Index Global Multi-Armed Bandits with Covariates

 \subsection{Estimation of single-index vector without a pilot estimate}

-In this subsection, we discuss the process of estimating the single-index vector using a separate initial phase when no pilot estimate is available.
-We divide the time horizon $1, \dots, T$ into two phases: an initial phase (first batch), during which we draw i.i.d. samples from each arm $k \in \{1, 2\}$, and a second phase where we run the BIDS algorithm (Algorithm \ref{algorithm: SIRBatchedBinning}) using the estimated direction.
+In this subsection, we discuss the process of estimating the single-index vector using a separate initial phase when no pilot estimate is available. {We divide the time horizon $1,\dots,T$ into two phases: an initialization phase ($t = 1,\ldots, t_{\text{init}})$, and a second phase ($t = t_{\text{init}} + 1, \ldots, T$), in which we run the BIDS algorithm over the remaining $M-1$ batches.
+In the initialization phase (first batch), we draw i.i.d. samples from each arm $k \in [K]$ to estimate the index direction, and in the subsequent $M-1$ batches, we run the BIDS algorithm (Algorithm \ref{algorithm: SIRBatchedBinning}) using the estimated direction.}